Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 If you saw a hit-and-run accident happen and decided to leave the scene, then you do not need to worry.
 You do not have a legal obligation to stay at the scene of an accident that you did not cause.
 However, it is right to stop when you witness an accident, especially if it happened in an empty parking lot or street.

 If you witnessed another driver leave the scene of an accident, then you should use your phone to call 911 to help the person that they injured.
+You may be asked to provide information for police reports, as investigators rely on witness accounts to gather evidence after a hit-and-run or traffic incident.
 In addition, you could be asked to testify in court or offer a witness statement of the accident later.
+Providing your support can help hit and run victims receive justice and navigate the complexities of their legal options.
 However, you should not have to dramatically change your schedule for an accident that you did not cause, but your time and support could significantly help the life of an innocent person who was involved in a hit-and-run accident.

 The Role of a Car Accident Lawyer

 The car accident lawyers at The Law Place have the necessary experience and knowledge to defend against all types of hit and run accidents in the State of Florida.
+Florida drivers facing hit and run charges should seek experienced legal counsel to protect their rights and navigate the complex legal responsibilities, penalties, and insurance considerations involved.
 Our law firm knows that every case is different from the next, and we will offer you the support and guidance that you need in order to make the right decisions in regard to your accident.

 Here are a few of the main responsibilities that we have: